 - Occupational Safety and Health Administration (OSHA) Regulations

 - Centers for Medicare and Medicaid Service (CMS) 42 CFR 482.15

 - The Joint Commission – Environment of Care (EC) Section

 - DNV Healthcare – Physical Environment (PE) Section

-- CHEPP Designation: Motor and Generator Institute awards the CHEPP® designation to individuals who complete the CHEPP® program and the 100 question final exam.
-An individual who earned the Certified Healthcare Emergency Power Professional (CHEPP®) designation, may use it in professional communications, such as letterheads, office stationery, business cards, directory listings, and in signatures.
+Motor and Generator Institute awards the CHEPP® designation to individuals who complete the CHEPP® program and the 100-question final exam.
+Once an individual has earned the Certified Healthcare Emergency Power Professional (CHEPP®) designation that individual may use the CHEPP designation for professional communications, such as letterheads, office stationery, business cards, directory listings, and in signatures.

 Candidates will receive his/her score once the final examination has ended.
 The score will also indicate a “Pass” or “Fail,” which is determined by the percentage of questions answered correctly.
 Candidates must answer (75%) or more of the questions correctly to achieve a passing grade.ng grade.

 To demonstrate a commitment to the CHEPP® and to remain current in the field, Motor and Generator Institute requires that you renew your designation every three (3) years.
 To retain your certification, you must complete a one (1) hour renewal course with a 40-question exam before the certification expiration date.
 It is the responsibility of the student to ensure their certificate remains active.
 However, reminder emails will be sent to students 90, 60 and 30 days from expiration.